-Following is a more detailed discussion of each of these entities and a summary of significant transactions between these entities and the University for the year ended June 30, 2003.
+Following is a more detailed discussion of each of these entities and a summary of significant transactions between these entities and the University for the year ended June 30, 2004.

-The Foundation, which has assets exceeding \$2,000,000, is organized exclusively to promote the development and welfare of the University in its educational purposes.
+The Foundation, a component unit which has assets exceeding \$2,000,000, is organized exclusively to promote the development and welfare of the University in its educational purposes.
 The activities of the Foundation are governed by its board of directors.
 The Foundation's financial statements are audited by independent auditors retained by them.

 The Alumni Association, which has assets of less than \$2,000,000, was established by alumni to promote academic improvements, to assist in scholarship programs, to further the interests of the University and to promote among its present and former students and friends good fellowship and loyalty.
-The Alumni Association's financial statements were internally compiled by the Association's management.
+The Alumni Association's financial statements were internally compiled by the Association's management and are not presented in these financial statements.

-During the year ended June 30, 2003, the University received approximately \$619,000 from the Foundation and approximately \$17,000 from the Alumni Association for restricted scholarships.
-The University also received approximately \$239,000 from the Foundation for various approved programs related to academic and administrative areas within the University.
-At June 30, 2003 the University had a \$109,455 receivable from the Foundation.
+During the year ended June 30, 2004, the University received approximately \$494,000 from the Foundation and approximately \$17,000 from the Alumni Association for restricted scholarships.
+The University also received approximately \$300,000 from the Foundation for various approved programs related to academic and administrative areas within the University.
+At June 30, 2004 the University had a \$30,411 receivable from the Foundation.